getodk/docs/odk2-src/build-scripts.rst

 :file:`uitests.gradle`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This file contains tasks to make the UI tests work on a headless build server.
-In particular they disable animations and grant external storage permissions.
+This file contains tasks to make the UI tests work on a build server.
+In particular, they disable animations and grant external storage permissions.

 .. _build-scripts-external-remotet: